ReneKling1306/Masterarbeit/README.txt

 (Windows): Download from the Microsoft Store

+3. Install pip if it is not already installed

+macOS:

+python -m ensurepip --upgrade
+or
+python3 -m ensurepip --upgrade

+Linux (Ubuntu and other Debian derivatives):

+sudo apt-get install python3-pip

+Windows:

+py -m ensurepip --upgrade

-3. Open a terminal and navigate into the project
+4. Open a terminal and navigate into the project

-4. (Optional) Create a virtual environment and activate it:
+5. (Optional) Create a virtual environment and activate it:

+5.1 (If it is not already installed)

+For Ubuntu or other distros with Apt:

+sudo apt-get install python3-venv

+Windows/macOS:

+pip install virtualenv
+or
+pip3 install virtualenv

+5.2 Create

 python -m venv venv
 or
 python3 -m venv venv

+5.3 Activate

 Windows: